mplachkova/WritingPortfolio/HowtoAddRepository.md

 ## Steps

-1. On GitHub platform navigate to the repository`s dashboard.
+1. On GitHub platform navigate to the repository's dashboard.
 2. Click on the "Code" button to open the drop-down menu.

 ![Repository URL](Images/greenButton.png)